Sharing the Wealth: How Lifetime Gift Tax Exemption Works

 - You make a charitable contribution to an exempt organization.

 There is no annual limit on the size of these gifts.
-As far as taxes go, it’s as if those weren’t gifts at all.
+As far as taxes are concerned, it’s as if those weren’t gifts at all.

-One important caveat when it comes to medical and tuition bill gifts, however: The money must go directly to the institutions, rather than to the patient or student you’re helping.
+One important note regarding medical and tuition bill gifts: The money must go directly to the institutions, rather than to the patient or student you’re helping.

 How does giving to a 529 plan affect the gift tax?

 If you wish to help fund a 529 college savings plan, the $15,000 annual gift limit comes back into play.
-But in this case, you’re allowed to bundle five years’ worth of $15,000 gift tax exemptions into an initial $75,000 contribution to one student’s 529.
-Bear in mind that any additional gifts to that individual during the next five years will put you over the annual giving limit, so your lifetime exclusion will be reduced by the additional amounts.
+In this scenario, you’re allowed to combine five years’ worth of $15,000 gift tax exemptions into an initial $75,000 contribution to one student’s 529 account.

-Also, if you die in the five years after you make the gift, a prorated amount of your gift will get tossed back into your estate, but only for tax purposes.
-The money you gave stays in the 529 account.
+Also, if you die in the five years after you make the gift, a prorated amount of your gift is returned to your estate, but only for tax purposes.
+The entire amount of money you gave stays in the student’s 529 account.

 Your giving plan, going forward